ajrosen/Bitwarden-Accelerator/README.md

 	Option		Opens a new menu with additional actions
 	Fn		Show all fields in a dialog window

+*Secure notes* will always copy the note.  *Cards* and *Identities* will **Show all fields**.

-If your web browser is the front-most window, items that match the current tab's hostname will be listed first.
+If your web browser is the front-most window, items that match the current tab's domain will be listed first.

     Safari
     Firefox (see footnote)